Thomas & Mercer | 2017

 Casey Anthony sure as shit isn’t running from state to state trying to escape her internet stalkers.
 Bitch is just laying low, getting away with murder – you know, living her best life.

 So, excuse me if I find it a little bit too far fetched that Gwen Proctor has been on the run for years and the internet’s fury had been consistently unrelenting in the most vicious possible way.

 “…female accomplices are hated so much more.
 It’s a toxic stew of misogyny and self-righteous fury, and the simple, delicious fact that it’s okay to destroy the woman, where it’s not okay to destroy others.”

 Gwen thinks she’s finally found safe haven, at least for a little while, in a quiet Tennessee town.
 The kids are making friends, coming out of their shells, finally feeling relaxed enough to attempt some connections.
 Gwen herself has even made a friend, someone she might be able to confide in.
-But, of course, just when things are feeling alright for the first time in a long time, a body turns up in the lake right outside her house – a woman killed using the same signature of Dear Melvin.
-And suddenly the life Gwen had just only just dared to cultivate, begins to unravel at breakneck pace and she scrambles to keep her kids safe and her secrets buried.
+But, of course, just when things are feeling alright for the first time in a long time, a body turns up in the lake right outside her house – a woman killed using the same signature of Dear Ol’ Melvin.
+Suddenly the life Gwen had only just dared to cultivate, begins to unravel at a breakneck pace and she scrambles to keep her kids safe and her secrets buried.

 Gwen’s dedication to the safety of her children – so much so that it often made her do crazy things – was turned up to the perfect temperature.
 Her struggle with flight or fight was too real.
 You want to protect your kids, but is it really protecting them if they never have the semblance of a normal life?
 Can you run forever?
 What happens if you stay and fight, but lose?
 Who can you trust when everyone hates you?

 I will say that if I had to hear MY CHILDREENNN!!!!! from Gwen one more time I might have barfed.